 The report, a joint effort of the UChicago Consortium and the National High School Center, found that absences, course failures, course credits and GPA all can be used to accurately predict whether ninth-graders with disabilities will graduate from high school.

 Identifying these early warning indicators is especially crucial for students with disabilities, who drop out of high school at very high rates.
 Only 50 percent of CPS students with disabilities graduate in five years, compared with 70 percent of CPS students without disabilities.
 The national graduation rate of students with disabilities hovers around 57 percent, according to the U.S. Office of Special Education Programs.

-Most of the analyses in the report concern students who were first-time freshmen in 2004.
+Most of the analyses in the report concern students who were first-time ninth-graders in 2004.
 Researchers separately analyzed five groups of students with different types of special needs: students with learning disabilities, mild cognitive disabilities, emotional disturbances, speech/language disabilities and physical/sensory disabilities.
 In addition, researchers considered the course performance and academic behaviors of students who do not receive special education services but enter high school two or more years below grade level.